rubyftw/rubyftw.github.io/_upcoming_events/2017-01-19-hosting-rails-applications.md

 - AWS
 - Heroku
-- And anything else anyone in the group is trying.
+- ...and anything else anyone in the group is trying.

 We'll talk about database backends, scaling, DNS, etc. and Dave will be showing us the TroopTrack AWS configuration as an example.